jaliagag/21_linux/k8s/course-udemy.md

 say a node goes down - the pods are not accessible. if there are enough replicas, app may remain accesible. if the node came back online immediately, the kubelet process starts and the pods come back online. however if the node was down for more than five minites, the pods are terminated - k8s considers them _dead_.

-if the pod are part of a replica set then they are recreated on other nodes. the time it waits for a pod to come back online is known as the _pod eviction timeout_, and it's set in the control manager with a default value of 5 minutes `kube-controller-manager --pod-eviction-timeout=5m0s ...`. how long does the master node wait to consider the node dead.
+if the pods are part of a replica set then they are recreated on other nodes. the time it waits for a pod to come back online is known as the _pod eviction timeout_, and it's set in the control manager with a default value of 5 minutes `kube-controller-manager --pod-eviction-timeout=5m0s ...`. how long does the master node wait to consider the node dead.

 when the pod comes back online, it comes back without any pods scheduled on it. if we know that the upgrade might take longer than the scheduled time to come back, we can drain the node `kubectl drain <nodeName>` - workloads are moved to other nodes in the cluster (actually pods are terminated and recreated on the new node). the node is also marked as unschedulable until you remove the restriction. to allow pods to be scheduled on the node `kubectl uncordon <nodeName>`.